On Internet Boundaries and Pitching Guidelines

 • I do not participate in parachute journalism.
 I only cover travel destinations upon multiple reporting visits and with the inclusion of reimbursed travel expenses

 • I do not perform public speaking or produce event programming for free.
-Currently, my Hispanic and Latinx industry night series requires funding to continue
+Currently, my #LatinxIndustryNight series is seeking sponsors and donations

 • I do not attend events, media openings, or restaurant previews (free or not) that are not of interest, that do not fit within a relevant story idea or assignment, that are not within my budget, or that do not fit into my schedule